d3/d3-force/README.md

 ### Forces

-A *force* is simply a function that modifies nodes’ positions or velocities; in this context, a *force* can apply a classical physical force such as electrical charge or gravity, or it can resolve a geometric constraint, such as keeping a node within a bounding box or a fixed distance from a linked node.
+A *force* is simply a function that modifies nodes’ positions or velocities; in this context, a *force* can apply a classical physical force such as electrical charge or gravity, or it can resolve a geometric constraint, such as keeping nodes within a bounding box or keeping links nodes a fixed distance apart.
 For example, a simple positioning force that moves nodes towards the origin ⟨0,0⟩ might be implemented as:

 ```js
 function force(alpha) {